ZupIT/beagle-docs/content/en/android/customization/widgets/_index.md

 Beagle already has **basic widgets** used to create interface components of your server-driven application.

 However, your application may need more customized components \(Custom Views\), and to make them 'visible' to Beagle, you have to create a customized widget.
-You can create many new components you want, since it **makes your application's Views, 'visible' to Beagle**.
+Because of that, you can create custom widgets that will be visible / rendered on Beagle